Omega 3 Oil Supplement Benefits and Dosage

 While many people take omega 3 supplements for brain health, these healthy fats also offer numerous benefits for your general health, wellness, and vitality.

-Technically, many people aren't truly deficient in omega 3s.
+Technically, many people aren't truly low in omega 3s.
 That's because most organizations and government agencies recommend a minimum of only 250 to 500 mg of omega 3 fatty acids per day.

 However, many people have insufficient levels of omega 3s.
 This specific terminology is key for one reason: It's all about maintaining the right balance between your omega 3 intake and your omega 6 intake.